hjwp/marriage-figaro-norway/useful_norwegian.md

 Hevn:  revenge

-Elske, elsker, elskede, elskling: love, to love, beloved, darling
+Elske, elsker, elskede, elskling: love, to love, lover, darling

+kjærlighet, kjære: love, beloved, with more of a capital L.

 gifte, gifte oss: to marry